schiz/rudru-front-end/README.md

 # Rudru-front-end

-The front-end code for Rudru is under NDA, so the code is not be publicly visible.
+The front-end code for Rudru is under NDA, so the code is not publicly visible.

 But still you can experience the developed UI by following the links below: